Analyzing Prospects for Quantum Advantage in Topological Data Analysis: Optimization and analysis of quantum topological data analysis

+when given a database of missing edges $E^C$.
+The value of $\lambda$ for this block encoding is approximately $n$. \end{lemma}

-Because there is a linear combination of $n$ Pauli strings, the value of $\lambda$ for this block encoding is $n$.
-This value will be increased very slightly because of imperfect preparation of an equal superposition state in the method of \cite{SandersPRQ20}.
+These complexities come from adding the Toffoli complexities in the list above.
+The value of $\lambda$ is obtained by noting that we use a linear combination of $n$ Pauli strings.} This value will be increased very slightly because of imperfect preparation of an equal superposition state in the method of \cite{SandersPRQ20}.
 That increase is normally less than one part in 1000, so will be ignored here.

+{ In comparison, the approaches in Refs.~\cite{Gunn,Casper} are not very specific about the approach.
+They give a factor of $n^2$ for an $n$-sparse operator, coming from the general procedure for decomposing an unstructured $n$-sparse operator into $1$-sparse operators from \cite{BerryFOCS15}.
+The implementation of the operator also requires checking cliques, which is not addressed in Refs.~\cite{Gunn,Casper}.

+Ignoring those issues of how the operator is applied, the major difference between the proposal here is that we use a block encoding to construct a walk operator instead of simulating evolution under the Hamiltonian.
+References \cite{Gunn,Casper} invoke the results in Refs.~\cite{BerryFOCS15,QSP} for the Hamiltonian evolution for unit time.
+In practice that would need to be adjusted to a time $1/\lambda$ in the simulation in order to prevent wraparound of the eigenvalues (which would cause nonzero eigenvalues to be measured as zero).
+For these short times the complexity of the Hamiltonian evolution is multiplied by a logarithmic factor.

+If we use the estimate of the complexity from Ref.~\cite{QSP} given in Ref.~\cite{BabbushPRA19}, then we may expect the complexity to be larger than the complexity for the block encoding we have given here by a factor of 6 for the example in Section \ref{subsec:K-graphs}.
+There will be more significant factors in other examples with smaller gaps than the example in Section \ref{subsec:K-graphs}. }